jasserabdou/jasserabdou/README.md

 # 💫 About Me:
 - 🚀 As a dedicated Computer Science (AI) Engineering student, my foremost ambition is to secure an internship or job role as a Software Engineer or Data Scientist/Machine Learning Engineer.
-With three years of hands-on experience in the field, I am eager to apply and further develop my expertise.<br><br>- 📚 My educational journey began at the Pakistan International School, Cairo, where I laid a strong foundation.
-Currently, I'm in my third year of the Computer Science Artificial Intelligence program at the University of Hertfordshire, Cairo.<br><br>- 💡 While actively pursuing my degree, I am consistently augmenting my knowledge and honing my skills in this dynamic field.
+With three years of hands-on experience in the field, I am eager to apply and further develop my expertise.

+-  📚 My educational journey began at the Pakistan International School, Cairo, where I laid a strong foundation.
+Currently, I'm in my third year of the Computer Science Artificial Intelligence program at the University of Hertfordshire, Cairo.

+- 💡 While actively pursuing my degree, I am consistently augmenting my knowledge and honing my skills in this dynamic field.
 I am enthusiastic about contributing to a collaborative team environment and gaining invaluable hands-on experience.<br>

 ## 🌐 Socials: